Top E-commerce Sites Use Affiliate Marketing: Why Your Business Should Too

 With a pay-for-performance model, you only pay for ads that convert into sales.
 So, marketing budgets won’t be wasted on ad campaigns that aren’t successful in reaching customers.

-It’s also an affordable alternative to Google & Facebook
+An affordable alternative to Google & Facebook

 As we mentioned, most e-commerce businesses are unable to compete with the marketing budgets of large corporations - this is particularly true in relation to ad spending on Google and Facebook.